Google Search Console is a handy audit tool that should be used by every SEO, digital marketer, or anyone working with a functioning website.

 • Other Agent Type

-You’ll want to monitor the page resource load specifically to see if there’s been any spikes recently.
-A sharp increase in page resource load might indicate further issues are occurring with your resources like images, videos, or the most likely culprit, Javascript.
+A sharp increase in page resource load might indicate further issues with your resources, such as images, videos, or the most likely culprit, Javascript.

 Retrieve Data From Google’s Index